HenryLudenaPyX/AdministrativoSeguridad/security_audit/Botium_toys/Controls_and_compliance_checklist.md

 ## Recommendations:

 ### 1. Technical and Physical Controls:
-*Implement Principle of Least Privilege:*
+***Implement Principle of Least Privilege:***

-Limit employee access to only the resources they need for their tasks, limiting unauthorized access.
+● Limit employee access to only the resources they need for their tasks, limiting unauthorized access.

-*Develop and implement Disaster Recovery Plan (DRP):*
+***Develop and implement Disaster Recovery Plan (DRP):***

-Enable the organization to recover quickly from critical incidents, minimizing downtime.
+● Enable the organization to recover quickly from critical incidents, minimizing downtime.

-*Establish strong password policies:*
+***Establish strong password policies:***

-Require complex passwords, with periodic renewal and multi-factor authentication (MFA).
+● Require complex passwords, with periodic renewal and multi-factor authentication (MFA).

-*Separation of duties:*
+***Separation of duties:***

-Don't concentrate all tasks on one or more employees; instead, divide them.
+● Don't concentrate all tasks on one or more employees; instead, divide them.
 This way, in the event of a user theft, the attacker has fewer privileges.

-*Install Intrusion Detection System (IDS):*
+***Install Intrusion Detection System (IDS):***

-To detect unauthorized access
+● To detect unauthorized access

-*Establish a periodic backup system:*
+***Establish a periodic backup system:***

-Ensure availability after possible attacks or system failures.
+● Ensure availability after possible attacks or system failures.

-*Adopt a password management system:*
+***Adopt a password management system:***

-Reduce human errors such as forgotten passwords through a credential management system.
+● Reduce human errors such as forgotten passwords through a credential management system.

-*Modernize legacy systems:*
+***Modernize legacy systems:***

-Replace manual monitoring with automated tools that detect incidents in real time.
+● Replace manual monitoring with automated tools that detect incidents in real time.

 ### 2. Regulatory Compliance

-*Control access to credit card information:*
+***Control access to credit card information:***

-Only authorized personnel should have access
+● Only authorized personnel should have access

-*Securing the card processing environment:*
+***Securing the card processing environment:***

-Encrypting the handling of this type of data
+● Encrypting the handling of this type of data

-*Establish strong password management policies:*
+***Establish strong password management policies:***

-Apply security systems to Point of Sale (POS) terminals
+● Apply security systems to Point of Sale (POS) terminals

-*Define clear access policies for all users:*
+***Define clear access policies for all users:***

-Define user access level and access continuity
+● Define user access level and access continuity

-*Protect the confidentiality of sensitive data (PII/SPII):*
+***Protect the confidentiality of sensitive data (PII/SPII):***

-Using encryption, authentication, and staff training
+● Using encryption, authentication, and staff training

-*Ensure data integrity:*
+***Ensure data integrity:***

-Validate that the data has not been manipulated or deleted
+● Validate that the data has not been manipulated or deleted